Frequently Asked Questions (FAQ)

 How can I join Selby Fell Walking Club?

 Please contact us via the contact form on our website and we will get in touch with you with some further information and the next steps to take.
 Usually, you are asked to book a place on the coach for your first walk.
-As an introductory offer, the coach fare on your first walk will be charged at £5 as a minimal cost (the regular fare is currently £12).
-Payments will be collected on the return coach journey and should be made either by cheque payable to Selby Fell Walking Club (which is the preferred method) or in cash (please bring the right amount as no change can be given).
+Payments for the coach fare (currently £12 for adults) will be collected on the return coach journey and should be made either by cheque payable to Selby Fell Walking Club (which is the preferred method) or in cash (please bring the right amount as no change can be given).
 On the return coach journey after your first walk, the membership secretary will also give you some written information together with a membership form which you can complete if you would like to join.
 If you are happy to become a member, please pay the annual membership ship fee (currently £10) on that day or during your next walk.
 Please remember, there is no obligation to join.
 If you decide after your first walk that it’s not for you or you have to think about it, that's ok.
 However, as soon as you would like to come a second time, you will need to become a member.

 Do I have to come on every walk and what if I am unable to come?

 No, you do not have to come on every walk, and you do not have to pay anything for any walk you do not attend if you have told us in good time beforehand that you would not be coming.
 However, if you have told us that you were coming and must cancel at short notice (that is after the Tuesday before the walk) or simply do not show up on the day, a cancellation fee of £7 is due.
 This is to make up for any losses the club might incur by not having been able to give your place on the coach to another person or to make different arrangements in case of very low numbers attending.